Ai Weiwei: Life in the United States

 From 1981 to 1993, he lived in the United States.
 He was among the first generation of students to study abroad following China's reform in 1980, being one of the 161 students to take the TOEFL (Test of English as a Foreign Language) in 1981.
 For the first few years, Ai lived in Philadelphia and San Francisco.
-He studied English at the University of Pennsylvania and the University of California, Berkeley.
+He studied English at the University of Pennsylvania and the Berkeley Adult School.
 Later, he moved to New York City.
 He studied briefly at Parsons School of Design.
 Ai attended the Art Students League of New York from 1983 to 1986, where he studied with Bruce Dorfman, Knox Martin and Richard Pousette-Dart.
 He later dropped out of school and made a living out of drawing street portraits and working odd jobs.
 During this period, he gained exposure to the works of Marcel Duchamp, Andy Warhol, and Jasper Johns, and began creating conceptual art by altering readymade objects.

 Ai befriended beat poet Allen Ginsberg while living in New York, following a chance meeting at a poetry reading where Ginsberg read out several poems about China.
 Ginsberg had traveled to China and met with Ai's father, the noted poet Ai Qing, and consequently Ginsberg and Ai became friends.

 When he was living in the East Village (from 1983 to 1993), Ai carried a camera with him all the time and would take pictures of his surroundings wherever he was.
 The resulting collection of photos were later selected and is now known as the New York Photographs.
 At the same time, Ai became fascinated by blackjack card games and frequented Atlantic City casinos.
 He is still regarded in gambling circles as a top tier professional blackjack player according to an article published on blackjackchamp.com.

 Return to China

 In 1993, Ai returned to China after his father became ill.
 He helped establish the experimental artists' Beijing East Village and co-published a series of three books about this new generation of artists with Chinese curator Feng Boyi: Black Cover Book (1994), White Cover Book (1995), and Gray Cover Book (1997).

-In 1999, Ai moved to Caochangdi, in the northeast of Beijing, and built a studio house – his first architectural project.
+In 1999, Ai moved to Caochangdi, in the northeast of Beijing, and built a studio house—his first architectural project.
 Due to his interest in architecture, he founded the architecture studio FAKE Design, in 2003.
 In 2000, he co-curated the art exhibition Fuck Off with curator Feng Boyi in Shanghai, China.